-When you click the 'Reset to default' button the control panel will delete the User's preference file and do one of the following:
+When you click the "Reset Device" button the Default User Preference file will be deleted and AJA Control Panel will do one of the following:

-- If "Shared" preferences exist, they are reloaded and the device is set to this state. - If the "Shared" preferences file does not exist, "factory defaults" are loaded and the device is set to this state.
+- If a Default Global Preference if found, it is loaded and the device is set to this state. - If a Default Global Preference file is not found, "factory defaults" are loaded and the device is set to this state.